IntelligentMechanicsLab/NIM-Tutorial/README.md

 # Neural-Integrated Meshfree (NIM) Method: A differentiable programming-based hybrid solver

 ## Overview
-Neural integrated meshfree (NIM) solver is a GPU-accelerated differentiable meshfree analysis tool based on [JAX](https://github.com/jax-ml/jax), designed for both forward and inverse modeling of elastic/inelastic materials through particle-based simulations.
-This repository supports the accompanying paper with both data and code.
+Neural integrated meshfree (NIM) solver is a GPU-accelerated differentiable meshfree analysis tool built on [JAX](https://github.com/jax-ml/jax).
+It is specifically designed for forward and inverse modeling of elastic and inelastic materials using particle-based simulations.
+This repository provides the data and code supporting the accompanying paper.

 ### [Paper1](https://www.sciencedirect.com/science/article/pii/S0045782524002809), [Paper2](https://arxiv.org/abs/2407.11183)